Exemption from studying Irish

 The decision to exempt a student is made by the principal of the school following discussion with a student’s parents or guardians, the class teacher, special education teachers and the student themselves.

-Students who can get an exemption from the study of Irish include:
+Students who may get an exemption from the study of Irish:

-• Students who are enrolling after completing a full course of primary education outside the State, and who did not have the opportunity to study Irish
+• A child is enrolling for the first time after completed a full course of primary education outside the State, and did not have the opportunity to study Irish

-• Students aged 12 or over whose education was received outside the State for at least 3 consecutive years, and they did not have the opportunity to study Irish
+• A child aged 12 or over who received their education outside the State for at least 3 consecutive years, and did not have the opportunity to study Irish

-• Children of foreign diplomatic or consular representatives in Ireland (primary schools only)
+• A child of a foreign diplomatic or consular representative in Ireland (primary schools only)

 Students with literacy difficulties

-Students who have at least reached second class and meet all of the following conditions can also get an exemption:
+A student who has at least reached second class and meets all of the following conditions can also get an exemption:

-• Students who have significant literacy difficulty that persists after having access to a differentiated approach to language and literacy over time.
+• The student has significant literacy difficulty that persists after having access to a differentiated approach to language and literacy over time.
 This should be documented in a Student Support Plan.

-• Students with a standardised score at or below the 10th percentile in word reading, reading comprehension or spelling.
+• The student has a standardised score at or below the 10th percentile in word reading, reading comprehension or spelling.

 Students with multiple and persistent needs

-Students who have at least reached second class and meet all of the following conditions can get an exemption:
+A student who has at least reached second class and meets all of the following conditions can get an exemption:

-• Have a high level of significant, multiple and persistent needs that affect their learning and participation in school life
+• The student has a high level of significant, multiple and persistent needs that affect their learning and participation in school life

-• Whose school has substantial written evidence that the needs persist despite a Student Support Plan which has been implemented for at least 2 years
+• The student's school has substantial written evidence that the student's needs persist despite a Student Support Plan which has been implemented for at least 2 years

-• Students must have been given every reasonable opportunity to learn Irish in mainstream classes
+• The student has been given every reasonable opportunity to learn Irish in mainstream classes

 • The principal is satisfied that giving an exemption is in the best interests of the student